SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 World Nomads Overview — The Adventure Insurance

 World Nomads is an Australian provider, founded in 2002, with a strong focus on adventure travel.
-Insurance is provided by a different reinsurer depending on the customer's place of residence—for European customers, by [insert name of reinsurer here].
-Collinson Insurance Europe Limited (Regulated in Malta), managed by nib Travel Services Europe (Ireland).
-This makes World Nomads more of a classic travel insurance policy with a very strong adventure component, rather than a "permanent nomadic solution".
+The insurance is reinsured by a different provider depending on the customer's place of residence—for European customers, by Collinson Insurance Europe Limited (Malta-regulated), managed by nib Travel Services Europe (Ireland).
+This makes World Nomads more of a traditional travel insurance policy with a very strong adventure component, rather than a "permanent nomadic solution.".

 The two tariffs